 Look for an app that includes a recognition module.
 As one of the employee engagement best practices, public recognition creates a positive culture of appreciation.
 A recognition module will encourage peer-to-peer, departmental and company-wide recognition, helping to promote company values and build a sense of belonging.

-The bottom line: You’re looking for an employee engagement app that encourages employees to get involved.
-Choose an app offering modules that open up a dynamic two-way channel of communication, inviting feedback and participation.
+The bottom line: You’re looking for employee engagement apps that encourage employees to get involved.
+Choose an app offering modules that open up a dynamic two-way communication channel, inviting feedback and participation.

 Does it measure engagement levels?